 The competition organizes participants into teams.

 One or two advisors from each school must be present.
-Advisors are not allowed to participate or coach their students during the competition, however, advisors can take a short course on privacy and security in education for continuing education credit while the competition takes place.
+Advisors are not allowed to participate or coach their students during the competition,

 The blue teams include students participating in the competition.
 A blue team can have up to six people on the roster and team members must be a full time high school student in Illinois.